abdelkhalek-saadani/react-js-openclassroom/README.md

 # OpenClassrooms - Create a Web Application With React.js

-This repo contains the my solutions for the exercises you will find in the [OpenClassrooms - Create a Web Application With React.js](https://openclassrooms.com/en/courses/7132446-create-a-web-application-with-react-js) course.
+This repo contains my solutions for the exercises you will find in the [OpenClassrooms - Create a Web Application With React.js](https://openclassrooms.com/en/courses/7132446-create-a-web-application-with-react-js) course.
 <a href="https://github.com/OpenClassrooms-Student-Center/7132446-React/tree/master">Original Github repo</a>